-UCA 20A-11-101, UCA 20A-11-104, UCA 20A-11-201, UCA 20A-11-301, 20A-11-601, UCA 20A-11-1301
+UCA 20A-11-101, 20A-11-101.3, UCA 20A-11-104, UCA 20A-11-201, UCA 20A-11-301, 20A-11-601, UCA 20A-11-1301

-What is an An expenditure is anything of value that your campaign spends. expenditure?
-Utah Code 20A-11-101(15) provides the legal definition of expenditure, but here are some common types: Purchases or payments related to the campaign; Compensation for staff or services; Campaign loan repayments.
+What is an expenditure?
+An expenditure is anything of value that your campaign spends.

+Utah Code 20A-11-101(15) provides the legal definition of expenditure, but here are some common types:

+- Purchases or payments related to the campaign;

+- Compensation for staff or services;

+- Campaign loan repayments.

 Every expenditure that your campaign makes must be reported.
+When you report expenditures, you must include the amount, the date, and where the expenditure falls within a list of specified categories:

+Prohibited expenditures

-When you report expenditures, you must include the amount, date, and its specific purpose.
-Prohibited expenditures Utah law prohibits using your campaign funds for you or your family's personal use.
-Below is a non-exhaustive list of prohibited expenditures: Rent, mortgage, or utilities for your Admission to events personal property (campaign office space Dues or fees to clubs or gyms is exempt) Salary or payment to anyone who does • Household food items or supplies not work for your campaign Clothing (except clothing that bears Vehicle payment your campaign's logo and is used for the Personal debt campaign) Travel expenses unrelated to the Personal services (e.g., attorney & campaign physician fees) Meal expenses unrelated to the Membership fee to a professional campaign organization Vacation or vacation related expenses What should I do if I'm We recommend that you contact a disclosures specialist in the Office of the not sure whether an Lieutenant Governor.
-Call (801) 538-1041 or email disclosures@utah.gov for expenditure is legal or guidance on your specific circumstances. not?
-Making expenditures You can use credit cards to pay for campaign expenses.
-However, do not report using credit cards your monthly credit card payment as an expenditure.
+Utah law prohibits using your campaign funds for you or your family's personal use.
+Below is a non-exhaustive list of prohibited expenditures:

+- Rent, mortgage, or utilities for your personal property (campaign office space is exempt) - Household food items or supplies - Clothing (except clothing that bears your campaign's logo and is used for the campaign) - Personal services (e.g., attorney & physician fees) - Membership fee to a professional organization

+- Admission to events

+- Dues or fees to clubs or gyms

+- Salary or payment to anyone who does not work for your campaign

+- Vehicle payment

+- Personal debt

+- Travel expenses unrelated to the campaign

+- Meal expenses unrelated to the campaign

+- Vacation or vacation related expenses

+What should I do if I'm not sure whether an expenditure is legal or not?

+Making expenditures using credit cards

+We recommend that you contact a disclosures specialist in the Office of the Lieutenant Governor.
+Call (801) 538-1041 or email disclosures@utah.gov for guidance on your specific circumstances.

+You can use credit cards to pay for campaign expenses.
+However, do not report your monthly credit card payment as an expenditure.
 Instead, report each transaction on your credit card's billing statement.

-For example, if you charged \$200.00 on your credit card, report the individual transactions (such as \$100.00 paid to Printing, Inc. for printing and \$100.00 paid to Sign, Inc. for signs) instead of the \$200.00 sum.
+For example, if you charged \$200.00 on your credit card, report the individual transactions (such as \$100.00 paid to Printing, Inc. for printing and \$100.00 paid to